Learn about Austin Mesh

 How does it work?

 We have set up a number of solar-powered radio repeaters in Austin.
-These radios communicate on the 906.875 MHZ frequency using the LoRa protocol.
-The radios mesh using the open-source Meshtastic software.
-Users can connect to these repeaters by Bluetooth if they’re close enough or they can use their own handheld nodes which will also act as repeaters.
-The messages hop from node to node, extending the reach of the network and ensuring everyone receives every message.
+These radios communicate in the 900mhz ISM band using the LoRa protocol.
+These radios mesh automatically using the open-source software.
+Users on the network connect to these repeaters using their own "companion" radios that pair with their cell phone using bluetooth.
+The messages hop from radio to radio, extending the reach of the network and ensuring everyone receives every message.

 Can you explain it like I'm 5?